josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/❤️‍🩹_Rehabilitated_Tech/🌷_Opening_The_Source/☔️_policing_hoverboards_and_omniwrenches.md

 Within the broader system:

 - 🍓 Gateway → introduces agency
-- 🔧 Omniwrench → expands capability
-- ☔️ Policing → constrains or redirects impact
+- ☔️ Policing → classifies, constrains, and reshapes impact

-Policing does not end the cycle.
+Policing does not respond to all systems equally.
-It reshapes it.
+It responds when systems cross into **omniwrench-class conditions**.

+The outcome of policing feeds back into:

+- what future gateways look like
+- what is considered safe to explore
+- how capability is distributed

 ---

 ## 🌌 Constellations
-☔️ ⚖️ 🧠 🚨 — governance layer; constraint systems; response to civilian capability expansion
+☔️ ⚖️ 🧠 🚨 — governance layer; classification systems; response to civilian capability thresholds

 ---

 ## ✨ Stardust
-regulation, governance, civilian technology, risk management, power redistribution, emerging systems, safety frameworks, institutional response
+regulation, governance, civilian technology, risk management, power redistribution, classification systems, emerging technology, safety frameworks

 ---